by W. Mahlon Purdin

 5 THE CONFRONTATION

-The bait most easily swallowed is acting as if we can do someone’s job better than they can do it.
-This is true of administrators who somehow come to believe they are actually teaching.
-And, it is sometimes true of teachers who may feel they are actually running the schools.
-At the School Committee level this is exponentially increased to the power of two: members may think they are both running the schools and teaching the teachers how to teach.
-Any one of these components can create problems, but taken all together they are a clear prescription for disaster.
+The bait most easily swallowed is that administrators know how to do a teacher’s job better than the actual teachers.
+Many administrators today have come to believe that, through their endlessly “new” programs and guidelines, they are actually teaching.
+And, to be fair, it is sometimes true that teachers may feel they are actually running the schools.
+At the School Committee level, this is exponentially increased to the power of two: school committee members may think they are both running the schools and teaching the teachers how to teach.
+Any one of these components can create problems, but taken all together, in a maelstrom of bad leadership, they are a clear prescription for disaster.

 6 THE GHOST IN THE MACHINE: NATURAL EVALUATION

-The accountability of this system should be automatic.
+The accountability of this “natural” system of evaluation should be automatic.
 If the Union President does not enforce the contract he or she will be immediately voted out.
-If the school committee does not maintain and quality school system, they will be voted out.
-If the superintendent cannot communicate and implement the school committee’s action plan, he will be fired.
-If the administrators are not able to gain the cooperation and understanding of the teachers they will be replaced.
-If the teachers do not facilitate student progress they will be replaced.
-In a working system, this is how it is.
-The evaluation system is natural and intrinsic to the process if everyone is doing their job.
+If the school committee does not maintain a high-quality school system, they will be voted out.
+If the superintendent cannot communicate and implement the school committee’s action plan, he or she will be fired.
+If the principals are not able to gain the cooperation and understanding of the teachers they will be replaced.
+And, if the teachers do not facilitate student progress they will be replaced.
+In an effective system, this is how it is.
+The evaluation system is natural and intrinsic to the process if everyone does their job.

-If the teachers facilitate student progress, the administrators communicate well and enthuse the teachers about the superintendent’s implementation plan, if the superintendent properly builds a system to support the school committee’s plan, and the school committee develops an educationally sound plan and effectively advocates funding… then success is inevitable, unstopable.
+If the teachers facilitate student progress; if the principals communicate well and enthuse the teachers about the superintendent’s implementation plan; if the superintendent properly builds a system to support the school committee’s plan, and if the school committee develops an educationally sound plan and effectively advocates for needed funding… then success is inevitable and unstoppable.

 If any link breaks down it becomes paramount that action is immediately and effectively initiated to fix it.
 This element is the call to action.
-Everyone, every element of the system, must do the job they have been given and have accepted.
+Everyone – all the human components of the system – must do the job they have been given and have accepted.
 Challenging each other, questioning when a role is not performed, is essential to success.
-Fear in a system such as this is catastrophic.
+Introducing fear into a system such as this is catastrophic.
 Everyone must feel free and unrestricted in questioning and searching for answers to problems.

 7 A CALL TO ACTION